When I leave the pavement with a jolt

 Bobolinks flirt with each other and the pheasants have returned,

-waving mulberry plumage above the grass like a tease behind a veil.
+waving mulberry plumage above the grass like ladies with parasols.

 Pesticides had thinned them rare but now the ground is clean.

 There are worse things than drought.

 He was young because his head was dark.

 Eagles don’t often crowd the hawks, but there he sat

 Because this is a better place than some.